nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 </div>

-The following UML activity diagram summarizes what happens when a user executes a new filter command.
+The following UML activity diagram summarizes what happens when a CS2100 TA executes a new filter command.

 #### Design Consideration